 Euclidean (Constructible) Numbers ()

 The Euclidean numbers can be constructed geometrically, given an unmarked straightedge, a compass, and a unit interval line segment.
 Speaking abstractly, one generates circle arcs and straight lines, recording their intersections (solutions to the corresponding pairs of linear and quadratic equations).
-Certain solutions (among the algebraic numbers) can be found to generate a finite tower of field extensions of .
+Certain solutions , among the algebraic numbers, will be found to generate a finite tower of field extesions of .
 Eventually, all solutions will reside in the nth tower extension, which we call the set of Euclidean Numbers.

-Algebraically, the Euclidean numbers are the quadratic closure of the rationals and hence are a subfield of the algebraic numbers.
+Algebraically, the Euclidean numbers are the quadratic closure of the , and hence a subfield of .
 It is the smallest extension of that is closed under the operations of square root and complex conjugation.

 The Euclidean numbers help us understand and prove the three great unsolved geometric problems that confounded the ancient Greeks: Can one, with ruler and straightedge construction, double the cube, square the circle, or trisect an angle?
-We now know all three problems involve solving polynomial equations of degree higher than two, and hence require non-constructible numbers for their construction.
+We now know all three problems involve solving polynomial equations of degree higher than two, and hence require use of non-constructible numbers in their construction.